-If you or a loved one has taken Bextra, suffered a heart attack, a stroke, other heart problems, or a deadly skin reaction and would like additional information regarding Bextra, please do not hesitate to contact the Branch Law Firm to speak with a malpractice attorney.
+If you or a loved one has taken Bextra, suffered a heart attack, a stroke, other heart problems, or a deadly skin reaction and would like additional information regarding Bextra, please do not hesitate to contact the Branch Law Firm to speak with an Albuquerque pharmaceutical malpractice lawyer.

 Contact an Experienced Malpractice Lawyer Today